Print this page

 NWO-I wants their trainee researchers to keep aware of research integrity in daily practice.
 Discussing integrity is essential as it contributes to an open, safe and inclusive research culture in which good scientific practices are ensured.
 NWO-I therefore offers 4 online modules to combine with the Dilemma Game App.
 This training is for all NWO-I PhD students and researchers in the first year of their appointment.
 It is part of the NWO-I training programme for PhD students.

-You will find more information about this training here.
+You will find more information about this training on our website.

 Top